 Check with Todd, our trails committee chair, for additional details.
 Trail maintenance hikes are listed in the schedule.

 Once a year, in October, the club holds an open board meeting to elect new officers and council members and to discuss any club business that might come up.
 We need 10% of the membership present to hold the annual meeting and — even more important — we look forward to hearing your thoughts on issues affecting the Ramblers and the larger hiking community.

 Speak to Zee, our president, or one of the club officers about getting your ideas on the meeting agenda.
 The annual meeting is listed in the fall schedule.

 Join the Rambler Council

 The Rambler Council’s main task is to come up with our schedule of hikes, trail maintenance outings, and other club activities such as weekend trips.
 We meet four times a year, usually twice in April and October, to plan the schedule.
 Council members also work independently to develop hike routes and mentor new hike leaders.
 We’re always looking for new ideas and new energy to keep the schedule fresh and fun.

-For additional info, check with one of our current officers, council members, or committee members (Ian, Zee, Don, Chris, Todd, Dennis, Eve, Ingrid, Lilian, Lee, Clive, and Richard.)
+For additional info, check with one of our current officers, council members, or committee members (Zee, Ian, Clive, Don, Chris, Todd, Dennis, Ingrid, Lilian, Lee, Kat, and Andres.)
 Council members are voted in at the annual meeting.